 It’s usually a good idea for beginners to start with a 20-gallon tank the larger the tank the easier they are to maintain.

-With a 29 gallon, you get significantly more stocking options.
+With a 29 gallon, you get significantly more stocking ideas.
 You can choose relatively larger fish and larger schools.

 But before we go on any further, there is a common question about a 29-gallon tank that many people ask.
 And that’s;